 Root Canals Treatments at Tyrone Family Dentistry

 One of the most misunderstood, and therefore most feared, procedures in dentistry is the root canal.
-Tyrone Family Dentistry’s patients are often surprised to discover how comfortable, straightforward, and beneficial
+Tyrone Family Dentistry’s patients are often surprised to discover how comfortable, straightforward, and beneficial the treatment is.

 What is a root canal?